 As a member of the Green Party (Comhaontas Glas) in Ireland, I sit with the Greens/European Free Alliance political group in the European Parliament.
 The Greens/EFA are made up of green parties from across Europe, as well as Pirate parties, Independents, and MEPs from the EFA representing minorities and stateless nations.

-The Greens/EFA group was founded 1999, and is now the 5th largest group in the Parliament comprising 73 MEPs (37 women and 36 men).
-We have a gender-balanced co-Presidency led by Terry Reintke from Germany, and Philippe Lamberts from Belgium.
+The Greens/EFA group was founded 1999, and is one of the largest groups in the Parliament comprising 53 MEPs.
+We have a gender-balanced co-Presidency led by Terry Reintke from Germany, and Bas Eickhout from the Netherlands.

 Click here to find out more about the Greens/EFA.